pixelgrade/customify/README.md

 ### Conditional fields<a name="conditional_fields"></a>

-Once with 1.2.3 version we've added support for conditional fields.
+Along with version 1.2.3 we've added support for conditional fields.
 This means that you can use the `show_if` argument to display a field only when another field has a certain value.

 This [gist](https://gist.github.com/andreilupu/3a71618fb6d2ea2c2b1429544c667cd1) shows how this can be done.